syncfusion-content/xamarin-docs/Xamarin/SfTabView/TabView-events.md

 # TabItemTapped

-Whenever the TapIem is tapped, the `TapItemTapped` event will occur.
+Whenever the TapItem is tapped, the `TapItemTapped` event will occur.
 Using this event, you can Modify the selected Tab Item properties.

 {% tabs %}